Constellation-Analytics/Constellation-Analytics/README.md

 ## ⚙️ Tech Stack

 - **Languages**: Python, SQL, DAX, M (Power Query)
 - **Tools**: Power BI, Excel, Jupyter, VS Code
-- **Platforms**: Microsoft Fabric, Streamlit, Azure, GitHub
+- **Platforms**: Microsoft Fabric, Streamlit, GitHub

 ---

 ## 🌠 Why "Constellation"?

 Every data point is like a star.
-When connected the right way, they reveal patterns, stories, and direction.
-That’s what I love doing.
+When connected the right way, they reveal patterns, stories, and insights into unique ways of viewing the wold.

 ---